Why Garden with Kids?

 What are some of the benefits of youth gardens and school gardens?

 Abundance.
 The nutritious bounty and natural beauty of youth gardens support the health and well-being of kids of all ages.
-Gardens are an ideal place for learning and provide limited opportunities for educators.
+Gardens are an ideal place for learning and provide unlimited opportunities for educators.
 When kids grow food, they’re much more likely to eat it.
 And when we give them opportunities to share the bounty, they practice compassion and generosity toward others.

 Connection.
 Youth gardens also alleviate isolation.
 Much has been written about the “loneliness epidemic” in both children and adults.
 Youth gardens bring people together, creating the human connection necessary to help calm anxieties and promote hopefulness.
 Humans have a strong instinct to belong to small groups with a common purpose, and gardening is a safe way to gather and connect.